fbessez/Tinder/README.md

 <strong> Note: </strong> With the help of <a href=https://github.com/philipperemy/Deep-Learning-Tinder/blob/master/tinder_token.py> philliperemy </a>, I have included a programatic way to acquire your facebook_token.
 Now, in your config.py just input your facebook username and password.

+<strong> Note: </strong> With the help of <a href=https://github.com/gloriamacia> gloriamacia </a>, we added now a jupyter notebook to make the usage even simpler.

 <h2> Key Features </h2>